-Electric power was provided at the Inn in 1929 by a generator and water piped from Travertine Springs watered the grounds, gardens, and a date palm grove.
+A generator provided electric power at the Inn in 1929, and water piped from Travertine Springs watered the grounds, gardens, and a date palm grove.
 Domestic water came from Texas Spring to the northeast and was stored in a reservoir for use by both the Ranch and Inn.

-Even with amenities such as a warm spring-fed swimming pool, tennis courts, and nearby golf course, the Borax Company realized the primary attraction for their resort was its location in Death Valley.
+Even with amenities such as a warm spring-fed swimming pool, tennis courts, and a nearby golf course, the Borax Company realized the primary attraction for their resort was its location in Death Valley.
 An oasis of comfort and luxury in a wild and desolate desert proved irresistible to tourists.
 The mining company understood Death Valley’s rustic charms could be easily lost without some preservation.
 National Park status for Death Valley would limit damage from mining and control excessive development (and competing hotels.)
-Tourists who were hesitant to visit such a morbid sounding place as Death Valley would know that it must be worth visiting if it was included with the nation’s other crown jewels like Yosemite, Yellowstone, and Grand Canyon.
+Tourists who were hesitant to visit such a morbid-sounding place as Death Valley would know it must be worth visiting if it was included with the nation’s other crown jewels like Yosemite, Yellowstone, and Grand Canyon.
 It would become a “must-see.”
 As a result, the company began to lobby for the region to be protected by the Federal Government.

 Using media to spread the word of Death Valley’s wonders and start grass-roots support for the protection of Death Valley, the company promoted magazine and newspaper articles, as well as a successful radio program — Death Valley Days.
 In February 1933, President Hoover signed a proclamation creating Death Valley National Monument.

 With the proclamation of Death Valley as a national monument in February 1933, the federal government constructed highways in Death Valley that the California State Highway Commission took over.
-The improved roadwork immediately generated heavy auto travel, causing the Union Pacific to pull out of the tourist trade here in the early 1930s.
+The improved roadwork immediately generated heavy auto travel, causing the Union Pacific Railroad to pull out of the tourist trade in the early 1930s.

 In 1956 Fred Harvey, Inc. took over management of the Furnace Creek Inn and Ranch for the borax company and, in 1969, purchased the properties outright.